gokullungo123/CROP-CRAFTERS/README.md

    - Connect the soil moisture sensor to the analog pin of the ESP32 (e.g., pin 34).
    - Connect the DHT11 sensor to the specified pin of the ESP32 (e.g., pin 4).
    - Connect the water pump to a digital pin of the ESP32 (e.g., pin 2).
+   - Ensure proper power supply and connections for all components.

 2. **Software Setup**:
    - Install the Arduino IDE on your computer.